 - Melbourne's time zone bridges the US and European markets, allowing for 24 hour product development.

 Strong government commitment and support

 - funds the Innovation Hub in Melbourne’s Docklands CBD to bring together businesses, research organisations and industry associations.

-- has set up a wide range of funding programs and assistance packages to help startups grow.
-For example, it has invested $60 million in a fund of funds scheme, $25 million in a venture debt fund and is offering $50 million in low-interest loans to help fund innovative start-ups undertake research and development.
+- has set up a wide range of funding programs and assistance packages to help start-ups grow.
+For example, it has invested A$60 million in a fund of funds scheme, A$25 million in a venture debt fund and is offering A$50 million in low-interest loans to help fund innovative start-ups undertake research and development.